 Regulatory Compliance

-The environmental risks associated with dry cleaning operations are subject to strict regulations at federal, state, or local government levels.
+The environmental risks associated with dry cleaning operations are subject to strict regulations at the federal, state, or local government levels.
 Compliance with these regulations is crucial to avoid fines and legal issues and requires ongoing attention and resources.

 Reputation and Liability